BrunoLuisUFPB/BrunoLuisUFPB/README.md

 <p align="center">I possess an intensely curious nature, constantly seeking solutions for complex challenges.
-Presently, I'm engrossed in learning the Java and C++ languages, with the intention of applying them in Internet of Things (IoT) development.</p>&nbsp;
+Presently, I'm engrossed in learning the Java, Python, HTML CSS and JavaScript languages, with the intention of applying them in Internet of Things (IoT) development.</p>&nbsp;